DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.lateral-movement.ec2-serial-console-send-ssh-public-key.md

 ## Description

 Simulates an attacker using EC2 Instance Connect to push an SSH public key to multiple EC2 instances, using <code>SendSerialConsoleSSHPublicKey</code>.
 This allows anyone with the corresponding private key to connect directly to the systems via SSH, assuming they have appropriate network connectivity.

 <span style="font-variant: small-caps;">Warm-up</span>:

-- Create multiple EC2 instances and a VPC (takes a few minutes).
+- Create multiple EC2 instances and a VPC (takes a few minutes)

 <span style="font-variant: small-caps;">Detonation</span>:

-- Adds a public SSH key to the EC2 instances using <code>SendSerialConsoleSSHPublicKey</code>.
+- Adds a public SSH key to the EC2 instances using <code>SendSerialConsoleSSHPublicKey</code>

 References: